Vortyne/pureRGB/README.md

 Vortyne - Obvious reasons

-metalflygon08 - providing sprite and entertain me with his application of this concept as evolution of Mr. Mime: Mime Sr.
+metalflygon08 - providing back sprite and entertain me with his application of this concept as evolution of Mr. Mime: Mime Sr.